 With 150,000 fans packing the halls it sometimes was a bit of challenge getting in and around.
 All the big panels had massive lines snaking around the walls of the convention center and across passageways.
 Some of the most popular panels were Joss Whedon and the cast of Dr. Horrible, the Watchmen where some exclusive footage was shown and Terminator 4 where a new trailer debuted.

 The expo hall is a football field or two of space filled with booths small to enormous.
 Many of the big movie studios and television networks had massive displays hyping their latest offerings.
 Some examples are a full scale Owl Ship from the upcoming Watchmen movie, a larger than life Iron Man suit, a Dunder Mifflin set from The Office, a two-story Guantanamo Bay prison complex complete with a unicorn you could mount from the movie Harold & Kumar Escape from Guantanamo Bay.
 Of course there are the old standbys like a life size Jabba the Hut you could snuggle up with, a Lego Indiana Jones and ridiculous sized Pokemon characters.
-This montage I shot of the expo floor will you give you a tiny sense of what it was like.

 On the edges of the hall, you could actually buy or trade comic books and get autographs from your favorite artists.
 Plenty of collectibles and vinyl toys as well.
 There’s also a video games section at one far end that was a ghetto compared to the prime space the studios got.
 Tucked in between G4’s mobile studio and NBC’s The Office set was a small space occupied by pals Kent Nichols and Douglas Sarine of Ask a Ninja fame who were signing autographs and pimping their remake of Attack of the Killer Tomatoes.
 Even though the film has yet to be shot and is at least a year off from screening, it’s never too early to build buzz.